 Spectacles for all who need them

-We also want to reduce vision impairment due to uncorrected refractive errors (URE).
-URE’s account for 43% of the total visual impairment conditions found worldwide.
-We are partners with the International Council of Ophthalmology, and are piloting various programmes to address URE’s e.g. the National Intervention on Uncorrected Refractive Errors (NIURE) in Uganda, in collaboration with the Ministry of Health.
+We also aim at reducing vision impairment due to uncorrected refractive errors (URE).
+URE account for 43% of the total visual impairment conditions found worldwide.
+We are partners with the International Council of Ophthalmology, and are piloting various programmes to address URE, most notably the National Intervention on Uncorrected Refractive Errors (NIURE) in collaboration with the Ugandan Ministry of Health.